Sivaji Ganesan: Political career

 After the death of All India Anna Dravida Munnetra Kazhagam (AIADMK) founder and Chief Minister of Tamil Nadu M. G. Ramachandran in 1987, AIADMK broke into two, one headed by his wife V. N. Janaki Ramachandran and other by another Tamil movie star J. Jayalalithaa.
 Election Commission of India refused to accept either of them as the original AIADMK.
-Tamil Nadu Congress decided to ally with Jayalalitha's fragment of AIADMK.
+Tamil Nadu Congress decided to ally with only United AIADMK.
 This move was opposed by Sivaji Ganesan and hence he left the party along with his supporters to form the new party Thamizhaga Munnetra Munnani on 10 February 1988.
 To popularise the party Ganesan produce a movie titled En Thamizh En Makkal (My Tamil language and my people).
 At the time the party was created it was considered to be pro-Liberation Tigers of Tamil Eelam.
 The party opposed the presence of Indian Peace Keeping Force in Sri Lanka stating that the force was trying to wipe out the LTTE and its leader V. Prabhakaran.
 The party also urged the Government of India to hold talks with the LTTE without any pre- condition.
 In the 1989 elections, his party lost all of its seats in favor of V. N. Janaki Ramachandran.
 Sivaji himself was defeated by DMK candidate Durai Chandrasekaran in the Tiruvayaru seat by a difference of 10,643 votes.

 He later joined the Janata Dal under VP Singh and rose through the ranks to become the party's state president, but his political career came to an end in 1993.

 Political parties

 Family

 Ganesan was the fourth son of his family.
 He had three brothers and one sister.
-Ganesan married Kamala on May 1, 1952 and had four children.
+Ganesan married Kamala on 1 May 1952 and had four children.
 His younger son Prabhu is a notable Tamil actor.
 Ganesan established a film production company in the late 1950s, now called Sivaji Productions, which is now being looked after by his elder son Ramkumar.
 He has two daughters Shanthi and Thenmozhi.
 Two of his grandsons namely Vikram Prabhu and Dushyant Ramkumar have also appeared in films, with Ramkumar's son Dushyanth Ramkumar having the stage name of Junior Sivaji.
 Moreover, Prabhu's son Vikram Prabhu debuted in the critically acclaimed film Kumki in 2012.

 Death

 Suffering from respiratory problems, Ganesan was admitted to the Apollo Hospital in Chennai on 1 July 2001.
 He also had been suffering from a prolonged heart ailment for about 10 years.
 He died at 7:45 pm (IST) on 21 July 2001 at the age of 72 just three months prior to his 73rd birthday for which he had special plans.
 A documentary Parasakthi Muthal Padayappa Varai was made to commemorate Sivaji Ganesan's legacy.
 He was given a State funeral.
 His funeral the next day was telecast live on Sun TV and was attended by thousands of viewers, politicians and personalities from the South Indian film fraternity.
-Ramkumar, performed his last rites at the Besant Nagar Crematorium, Chennai.
+His eldest son Ramkumar Ganesan, performed his last rites at the Besant Nagar Crematorium, Chennai.